 HIV, hepatitis C virus (HCV) and sexually transmitted blood borne illnesses (HIV/HCV/STBBI) is a critical issue and ongoing challenge in Saskatchewan and Manitoba.

 A lot of progress has been made over the past two decades documenting this epidemic, but research has been limited to individual and group-level risk factors.
-It has ignored the social, colonial and historical context of Indigenous HIV/HCV/STBBI-related health problems and the unequal access to screening, diagnosis, treatment, care and social supports.
+It has ignored the social, colonial and historical context of Indigenous HIV/HCV/STBBI-related health problems and the unequal access to screening, diagnosis, treatment, care and social support.
 Another gap is that the research has usually been led by non-Indigenous researchers.
 The research also hasn’t tended to be followed up with programs to address prevention, screening, diagnosis, treatment, care and social supports.

 Place, history and social contexts matter for Indigenous peoples, so Waniska’s research will be land- and culture-based.
 It will develop programs and research projects that will support Indigenous communities and academics, and train the next generation of Indigenous scholars, practitioners and community members in HIV/HCV/STBBI research and converting that knowledge from the research into practical, helpful information for communities and other academics.